 Storage is one critical IT consideration that’s found across every size of company.
 While many business applications have moved entirely to the cloud, storage is caught at a crossroads.
 A small company with minimal storage needs may migrate their storage needs the cloud.
 But it’s not that simple for larger companies.
 As your company grows, so do your storage needs.

-A few months ago, I made a couple of recommendations for small companies searching for a simple NAS device.
-These storage products don’t require an IT expert to setup and maintain, and they won’t break the bank.
+A few months ago, I made a couple of recommendations for small companies searching for a simple network-attached storage (NAS) device.
+These network-attached storage products don’t require an IT expert to setup and maintain, and they won’t break the bank.
 But they come with a number of limitations that make them viable for small business but poor choices for the enterprise.
 So this week I’d like to look at some of the best enterprise NAS options available.
 The market in growing which attracts new players.
 Consolidation is also happening in this space.
 Let’s take a closer look.

-Features to Consider in Enterprise NAS Devices
+Features to Consider in Enterprise NAS Server Devices

 Scalability: We all know that storage needs are exploding.
 Purchasing a device with a lot of capacity is one option.
 Adding additional devices is another.
 You’ll have to assess the needs of your company.
 My advice is to purchase twice as much storage as you need today.
-Most NAS support hot-swappable drives.
+Most NAS servers support hot-swappable drives.
 That’s a big time-saver.
 Also consider products that automatically rebuild your RAID array when you add new drives or drives of varying capacity.
 Most of the newer products make it easy to insert and remove drives.
 If you store your backups offsite, having a NAS with a disk-caddy can make it easy to remove and insert new drives.

 Redundancy: You’ll pay more for devices with redundant power supplies and cooling fans.
 But you’ll be happy you did when one of these replaceable components goes down.
 Some of the latest devices allow you to install and designate drives and network adapters as hot spares.
 Never cut corners on power supplies or cooling components.
 Any money saved by doing so will be sucked down the drain during your first outage.

 Manageability: Any device you purchase will have its storage limits so it’s common to purchase a number of similar devices.
 Managing multiple devices can become a headache without the right software for the job.
 Some companies are better at creating software than others.
 The best build software that makes it easy to manage all your storage.
-If you’re not happy with the management software, you might not be happy with the solution.
+If you’re not happy with the management software, you might not be happy with the NAS solution.

-Replication: Like any other piece of hardware, NAS occasionally go down.
+Replication: Like any other piece of hardware, NAS servers occasionally go down.
 Purchasing a NAS with the ability to replicate data to secondary devices helps mitigate these and other disasters.
 The cloud along with hybrid devices offer many replication options today.
 Just make sure you have the right network connections in place.
 Speaking of the network, most NAS products ship with Gigabit Ethernet support.
 Some less expensive models may only support 10 GB or 100 GB.
 I recommend you avoid these slower speeds.

 Before I make my recommendations I want to briefly address the topic of FreeNAS.
 I’m aware that you can re-purpose an aging server into a NAS by installing a few drives and slapping FreeNAS on it.
 If you’re not familiar with FreeNAS, it’s a popular open source storage OS that supports a plethora of hardware.
 It’s worth a look if you’re a DIY type.
 I don’t want to take anything away from FreeNAS because it’s incredibly versatile and powerful.
 But for today’s discussion, I’m limiting my recommendations to dedicated NAS devices that offer enterprise level sales and support.